Community Job Descriptions: Head of Community

 For starter or smaller communities you clearly do not need this type of hierarchy in your team (of one), so we will cover a ‘stand alone’ Community Manager role description as a separate article.

-The first two roles have a strategic focus and are the business interface between the community and the company.
+The first role has a strategic focus and is the business interface between the community and the company.
 The Community Manager and Community Coordinator roles have a more detailed view of their workload.

 Please click on each of the links above to view the different Community Manager Job descriptions.
 On this page, we’re taking a closer look at the Head of Community role.

 Overall head of a single Community, with responsibility for all activities within that Community.
 Champions the interests of the Community to the business and the other way around.

 - Chief Community Officer/ Community Owner (eg department head in Marketing, Product, Customer Service etc)

 Responsible for / involved in: